JoelOtter/termloop/README.md

 Termloop is a pure Go game engine for the terminal, built on top of the excellent [Termbox](https://github.com/nsf/termbox-go).
 It provides a simple render loop for building games in the terminal, and is focused on making terminal game development as easy and as fun as possible.

 Termloop is still under active development so changes may be breaking.
+I add any breaking changes to the [Changelog](https://github.com/JoelOtter/termloop/wiki/Changelog) - hopefully at this stage there shouldn't be too manu.
 Pull requests and issues are *very* welcome, and do feel free to ask any questions you might have on the Gitter.
 I hope you enjoy using Termloop; I've had a blast making it.

 ## Installing
 Install and update with `go get -u github.com/JoelOtter/termloop`